The COVID-19 situation is rapidly changing and we recommend that GPs ensure they are receiving updates from their local system.

 NEWS2 is recommended by the Royal College of Physicians to risk assess patients with COVID-19 or possible COVID-19 in hospital.

-However, the Royal College of GPs position on COVID-19 and NEWS is that there is no validated scoring system for COVID-19.
-The RCGP also recommends that while recording physiological measures may be helpful in supporting decision-making it should be used alongside wider clinical assessment and not replace clinical judgement.
+The RCGP recommends that while recording physiological measures may be helpful in supporting decision-making it should be used alongside wider clinical assessment and not replace clinical judgement.
 Further research has been recommended by Prof Trish Greenhalgh and colleagues from the University of Oxford Centre for Evidence Based Medicine (CEBM).

 The reasons for the caution are partly because it is not recommended that patients be seen for a face to face assessment solely for NEWS2 to be calculated.
 In addition, severe COVID-19 may present with unpredictable physiological change such as ‘silent hypoxia’ when someone does not appear unduly short of breath or cyanosed but may have reduced oxygen saturation.